 - Numerical and experimental modelling of orthopaedic implants (hip and shoulder) under both static and dynamic loading conditions.

-- Elastic theory: Novel thin, moderately thick and three dimensional shell theories are being developed.
+- Elastic theory: Novel thin, moderately thick and three dimensional shell theories.

 - Experimental and numerical analysis of the response of composite structures to impact.

 - Development of algorithms for medical image segmentation.

 - Computational Mechanics